VCurry20/PDARandomData/README.md

 ### Action Binder Notebook

-When the notebook opens you will that the files within the repository are listed along the left handside:
+When the notebook opens you will that the files within the repository are listed along the left hand side:

 The .ipynb are the Jupyter notebooks - click on these files to open the notebook: